CINPLA/cinpla-base/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Two repos have been edited and are currently cloned into src-folder when cloning this repo.
-For these two you need to navigate into each folder and install by: `pip install .`
+For these two you need to navigate into each folder and install by `pip install .`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cd src